Medically reviewed by Drugs.com. Last updated on Jun 7, 2019.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience agitation.
-Have patient report immediately to prescriber tachycardia, arrhythmia, fast breathing, severe dizziness, passing out, severe anxiety, severe nausea, severe vomiting, severe diarrhea, severe headache, confusion, insomnia, seizures, tremors, vomiting blood, or blood in urine (HCAHPS).
+Have patient report immediately to prescriber tachycardia, abnormal heartbeat, fast breathing, severe dizziness, passing out, severe anxiety, severe nausea, severe vomiting, severe diarrhea, severe headache, confusion, insomnia, seizures, tremors, vomiting blood, or hematuria (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.